-Domain 1: Instruction

-Assurances

-- 1. The virtual school uses technology to deliver a significant portion (majority) of instruction to its students via the Internet in a virtual or remote setting. - ✓Yes □No

-2. The virtual school provides access to a sequential curriculum that meets or exceeds the academic standards adopted by the State Board utilizing state-approved textbooks and instructional materials unless a waiver has been granted to the LEA in accordance with T.C.A. § 49-6-2206 and State Board Rule 0520-01-18.

-□Yes ✓No If not, what is the school's plan to come into compliance?
+Domain 1: Instruction Assurances 1.
+1. The virtual school uses technology to deliver a significant portion (majority) of instruction to its students via the Internet in a vior remote setting. √ Yes □No If not, what is the school's plan to come into compliance?
+Click or tap here to enter text.
+2. 2.
+The virtual school provides access to a sequential curriculum that meets or exceeds the academic standards adopted by the State Board utilizing state-approved textbooks and instructional materials unless a waiver has been granted to the LEA in accordance with T.C.A. § 49-6-2206 and State Board Rule 0520-01-18. □Yes ✓ No If not, what is the school's plan to come into compliance?
+MATH Based on the information shared by the state of Tennessee as part of the recent mathematic are needed regarding the mathematics instructional materials currently being used during the Looking ahead to the 2023-2024 SY, we'd like to request that Johnson County submit a waive Virtual Schools (PVS) mathematics curriculum.
+We believe the curriculum is worthy of a waive state standards for mathematics instruction as well as the online, interactive nature of the curriculum.

-MATH

-Based on the information shared by the state of Tennessee as part of the recent mathematics textbook approval process, no changes are needed regarding the mathematics instructional materials currently being used during this 2022-2023 School Year (SY).

-Looking ahead to the 2023-2024 SY, we'd like to request that Johnson County submit a waiver request to continue with the Pearson Virtual Schools (PVS) mathematics curriculum.
-We believe the curriculum is worthy of a waiver due to both its coverage of Tennessee state standards for mathematics instruction as well as the online, interactive nature of the curriculum.
 This online curriculum is very different from the presentation of learning material found in a physical textbook and has been developed based on our 20+ years of experience with online learners.